How to Monitor AWS API Status and Outages (2026 Guide)

 Better Stack

-Better Stack [AFFILIATE:betterstack] can monitor AWS endpoints:
+Better Stack can monitor AWS endpoints:

 - HTTP checks against your AWS-hosted services